marcomeneghini/PaymentGateway/README.md

 The paymetn completed successfully and the client has the "transactionId" from the bank to reconciliate the payments

 # Connecting the Bank services, development and testing strategy
 To implement the MyBankPaymentsProxy, a simulator is added to the solution and to docker-compose (Bank.Payments.Api).
 During the integration tests a mockup proxy is injected to guarantee end to end (E2E) flow test.
+This setup allows testing different test cases injecting different mockups and at the same time being compliant with the remote service specs.